 Founder & CEO

-Alyssa J. Rapp, is the founder and CEO of Bottlenotes, Inc. Bottlenotes is the leading new media company in the U.S. wine and craft beer industries.
-Bottlenotes is dedicated to educating and entertaining wine enthusiasts via four primary channels: email newsletters (The Daily Sip®, received daily by over 300,000 wine enthusiasts by email and 180,000 on Facebook), and the Weekly Pint, with over 50,000 subscribers both on email and via Facebook), (2) large-scale interactive events (Around the World in 80 Sips, Taste Around Town, and iBev, the leading social and digital media conference for the beverage industry), (3) social media platforms, and as of 2014, video content.
+Alyssa J. Rapp is the Founder & CEO of Bottlenotes, Inc., the leading interactive media company in the U.S. wine and craft beer industries.
+Bottlenotes is dedicated to educating and entertaining consumers via four primary channels: (1) email newsletters (The Daily Sip®, received daily by over 300,000 wine enthusiasts by email and 250,000+ on Facebook, and the Weekly Pint, with over 50,000 subscribers both on email and via Facebook), (2) large-scale interactive events (Around the World in 80 Sips, Taste Around Town, and iBev, the leading social and digital media conference for the beverage industry), (3) social media platforms, and as of 2014, video content.

 Co-Founder and Managing Director